 Are you looking for a get well gift for a friend who just had a mastectomy?
 While they may appreciate a beautiful vase of cut flowers or an easy-to-care-for houseplant, here are some other options.

 Your friend may spend an extended period at home before returning to their normal life.
-For that reason, give them something warm and comfortable to wear while walking around the house.
+For that reason, give them a warm and comfortable robe to wear while walking around the house.
 Don’t forget to buy the matching pair of slippers!

 8. House cleaning